MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 No, Copilot for Sales will not be included in any Dynamics 365 Sales subscriptions, as it includes Copilot for Microsoft 365 (for example, Copilot in PowerPoint, Copilot in Word, and more).

-Dynamics 365 Sales Premium customers can just purchase the Copilot for M365 subscription ($30) to unlock the full power of the new Copilot of Sales product.
+Dynamics 365 Sales Premium customers can just purchase the Copilot for Microsoft 365 subscription ($30) to unlock the full power of the new Copilot of Sales product.
 All other Dynamics 365 Sales customers will have to purchase the Copilot for Sales subscription ($50) to get the full power of the product.

 Please note that Dynamics 365 Sales customers (Enterprise and above) will continue to have access to standard functionality without Copilot for Sales.
 Features include Conversation Intelligence, e-mail replies and summarization, CRM Updates, and Microsoft Teams collaborative spaces.

 ### How does today's news about Copilot for Sales affect Dynamics 365 Sales?
-Is there any change in capability or licensing for D365 Sales customers?
+Is there any change in capability or licensing for Dynamics 365 Sales customers?

 There is no change or impact.

-Dynamics 365 Sales Enterprise and Premium licenses will still come with Copilot capabilities in the Dynamics 365 Sales platform (for example, meeting preparation summary in D365), as well as a standard set of Copilot for Sales capabilities in Outlook and Teams, which mirror the Sales Copilot capabilities today (ie. email generation in Outlook, email summary in Outlook, contact updates in Outlook).
+Dynamics 365 Sales Enterprise and Premium licenses will still come with Copilot capabilities in the Dynamics 365 Sales platform (for example, meeting preparation summary in Dynamics 365), as well as a standard set of Copilot for Sales capabilities in Outlook and Teams, which mirror the Sales Copilot capabilities today (ie. email generation in Outlook, email summary in Outlook, contact updates in Outlook).

-We will continue to innovate on Copilot experiences in the Dynamics 365 Sales platform, such as the recent [announcements at Ignite](https://aka.ms/Ignite2023BAannounceblog) for natural language support in D365 Sales.
+We will continue to innovate on Copilot experiences in the Dynamics 365 Sales platform, such as the recent [announcements at Ignite](https://aka.ms/Ignite2023BAannounceblog) for natural language support in Dynamics 365 Sales.
 Customers can use this functionality without purchasing Copilot for Sales.

-Future innovation in Copilot across the M365 apps will require purchase of Copilot for Sales.
+Future innovation in Copilot across the Microsoft 365 apps will require purchase of Copilot for Sales.
 For more detail, see the SKU Placement chart above which highlights all of the current Copilot functionality that is included in Dynamics 365 Sales licenses.

 ### What happens to the standalone Microsoft Sales Copilot subscription?
 What happens to the customers who have purchased that standalone subscription?